fbpx

 Honeoye strawberries are a classic type of strawberry.
 They are cone-shaped berries and can be used for a variety of things, such as jams, preserves, pies, or in baked goods.
 Honeoye strawberries have a firm texture and tend to be bright red and glossy in appearance.
 The generous harvests of this plant allow gardeners to store and use a large number of strawberries.

-Rows of strawberry plants
+rows of strawberry plants

 How to grow Honeoye strawberries